upstash/queue/README.md

 ## Why Upstash Queue?

-Upstash queue brings the simplicity and performance of Redis streams to Node.js developers, making it easy to integrate a robust message queue system into their applications.
-Whether you're working on distributed systems, background job processing, or other asynchronous workflows, Upstash queue provides essential features such as message sending, receiving, automatic verification, and concurrency control.
+Upstash Queue brings the simplicity and performance of Redis streams to Node.js developers, making it easy to integrate a robust message queue system into their applications.
+Whether you're working on distributed systems, background job processing, or other asynchronous workflows, Upstash Queue provides essential features such as message sending, receiving, automatic verification, and concurrency control.

 **Key Features:**